kecorbin/tfe-workspace-notifications/README.md

 ## Don't have Terraform Enterprise?

-No worries, head over to [app.terraform.io](https://app.terraform.io/signup) and sign up for a free account on our SaaS platform.
+No worries, head over to [app.terraform.io](https://app.terraform.io/signup) and sign up for a free account on [Terraform Cloud](https://www.terraform.io/docs/cloud/index.html)